 One trip to the gym will not make you fitter or shift those extra pounds.
 In order to reach those goals you need to attend regularly and follow a consistent regime.
 The same can be said for implementing agile ways of working.
 Working practices, processes and agreements, as well as events, artefacts and roles and responsibilities cannot be picked up and put down at will.
 They should be followed and amended as the team matures and develops.

 Thomas Edison said, “I have not failed.
 I have found 10,000 ways that won’t work.”.
-Individuals, teams and organisations should embrace failure as an opportunity to learn and improve, without making the same mistake twice.
+People, teams and organisations should embrace failure as an opportunity to learn and improve, without making the same mistake twice.

 Although I have included a number of analogies here, there are many more in circulation (try searching #agileanalogy on LinkedIn, Twitter and/or Facebook) that could help to demonstrate that the ‘new’ item or way of working being discussed is not too dissimilar from something of which you are already aware.